rbccps-iisc/RemoteGatewayManager/Readme.md

 4. Use crontab -e to point to this script.
 Make it execute every hour or so.
 If ip remains same then a request won't be made An example of cronjob is as follows
 	> @reboot su username -c 'sh /home/username/clientSide/master.sh' >> /home/username/clientSide/logs/cronlog 2>&1
+5. Ensure that the parameters `ServerAliveInterval 60` and `ServerAliveCountMax 10` in file `/etc/ssh/ssh_config are set on the client side are present, to ensure persistent tunnel

 ### Server Side